EDUCBA Logo

 Introduction to MySQL Collation

-MySQL collation is nothing but a set of rules that are used to compare the characters in a particular character set.
-The character set and collations can be set at four levels and they are at: – server level, database level, table level, and column level.
-Some rules that need to put in mind are that: – Two character sets can’t have the same collation.
-Instead, each character set can have one or more different collation.
+MySQL collation is nothing but a set of rules used to compare the characters in a particular character set.
+The character set, and collations can be set at four levels, and they are at: – server level, database level, table level, and column level.
+Some rules that need to be considered are: – Two character sets can’t have the same collation.
+Instead, each character set can have one or more different collations.

-Now let us see in detail how can we set the character set among different levels and how to set the collation at a different levels along with the examples.
+Now let us see in detail how we can set the character set among different levels and how to set the collation at different levels, along with the examples.

 Syntax: